-There are many facial creams, gels and other formulations that contain anti-aging compounds.
+There are many facial creams for wrinkles for wrinkles, gels and other formulations that contain anti-aging compounds.
 These usually contain antioxidants and peptide complexes that have been shown to reverse skin aging and diminish facial wrinkles along with other skin aging signs.
 The most popular active ingredients are polypeptides, Vitamin C, alpha hydroxyl acids, topical retinoids and natural extracts.
 Check if the active ingredients of the product you are considering are substantially proven to be effective and safe.

 This refers to different techniques in which the uppermost layer of the epidermis is peeled off using mechanical or chemical means.
 Peels can slightly improve skin texture and reduce the severity of facial wrinkles and other skin aging signs.
 It may even out skin tone and reduce pigmentation problems as well.
 Some examples are dermabrasion, microdermabrasion, chemical peels, carbon dioxide laser resurfacing and non-ablative laser.

 Implants can be used to lift up facial wrinkles including individual lines and furrows.
 The effect can be temporary or permanent depending on the type of filler used.
 This is highly effective but the cost is also very high which is why most people don’t choose this option.

 - Neurotoxic (BTA) A (Botox)

 Botox is very popular and it is highly effective for dynamic lines.
 It is used to paralyze the muscles that cause frown lines, forehead lines and crow’s feet but it can also be used for changing the shape of the eyebrow’s and removing lines around the lips.
 This is also expensive and it needs to be done every couple of months since the effect is only temporary.